EON: A practical energy-preserving rough diffuse BRDF: Importance Sampling the EON Model

+Figure~\ref{fig:CLTC_sampling_renders} shows the variance reduction of CLTC sampling versus cosine sampling in renders at high bounce count and low sample-per-pixel count.

-Table~\ref{table:timings} shows timings for the various BRDFs discussed above.
-Timings are in nanoseconds per BRDF evaluation or sampling invocation (where the sampling time includes the time to evaluate the BRDF in the sampled direction also).
-The profiles were computed by porting the GLSL implementations of the BRDFs to C++ using the \texttt{glm} library\footnote{\url{https://github.com/g-truc/glm}} and compiling with the maximum optimizations enabled.
+Table~\ref{table:timings} shows timings for the various BRDFs discussed, as nanoseconds per BRDF evaluation or sampling invocation (where the sampling time includes the time to evaluate the BRDF in the sampled direction also).
+The profiles were computed by porting the GLSL implementations of the BRDFs to C++ using the GLM library \cite{GLM_library} and compiling with maximum optimizations enabled.
 Timings were performed on a single thread of an AMD 3970X, averaged over several billion samples (using random roughness values, albedo values, and input directions).

-Unsurprisingly, the Lambert model BRDF is unbeatably fast to evaluate, while the \textit{fullON} method is slowest.
-The exact EON BRDF is about $1.3\times$ faster to evaluate than \textit{fullON}, and approximate EON is about $7\times$ faster.
+Unsurprisingly, the Lambert model BRDF is unbeatably fast to evaluate, while the fullON method is slowest.
+The exact EON BRDF is about $1.3\times$ faster to evaluate than fullON, and approximate EON is about $7\times$ faster.

 The QON and FON variants are faster to evaluate than EON, but, as discussed, they suffer from energy loss and artifacts that render them impractical.

-The CLTC sampling of the approximate EON model takes roughly twice as long as cosine sampling of the same model (and roughly the same time as cosine sampling of the \textit{fullON} model).
-However as discussed above (see Figure~\ref{fig:importance_sampling_variance_versus_roughness}) the variance reduction of the CLTC sampling method exceeds a factor of 100 at grazing angles, thus the time to reach a given noise level will be greatly reduced.
+The CLTC sampling of the approximate EON model takes roughly twice as long as cosine sampling of the same model (and roughly the same time as cosine sampling of the fullON model).

+However, as discussed above (see Figure~\ref{fig:importance_sampling_variance_versus_roughness}), the variance reduction of the CLTC sampling method exceeds a factor of 100 at grazing angles, thus the time to reach a given noise level will be greatly reduced.

 \end{eon-sampling}